Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Implications and Advice

+\textbf{Pay more attention to logging texts.} According to Section~\ref{sec:rq1}, while existing models offer satisfactory predictions for logging levels, recommending proper logging variables and logging texts is difficult, particularly the latter.
+Since LLMs have shown stronger text generation ability than previous neural networks, future research should focus on using LLMs for the challenging problem of logging text generation instead of simply predicting logging levels.

-In Section~\ref{sec:rq1}, we extensively evaluate the performance of LLMs in generating logging statements using eleven metrics over three ingredients.
-However, comparing the quality of the generated logging statements with multiple metrics presents a challenge, where models may excel in one metric while performing poorly in others.
-Previous studies have employed metrics like BLEU and ROUGE, which are commonly used for natural language translation.
-However, these metrics are not suitable for logging statements evaluation because: (1) BLUE may overrate the precision of the cases with matched n-grams that are in short length, leading to a biased average~\cite{dong2022fira}.
-(2) both BLUE and ROUGE are built on n-grams and do not consider semantics between texts, i.e., they aggressively penalize lexical differences, even if the predicted logging statements are synonymous to the actual ones~\cite{wieting2019beyond}.
-Therefore, we believe an alternative metric that considers the lexical, syntactical, and semantic representations of logging statements should be developed in the future.
+\textbf{Devise alternative evaluation metrics.} Section~\ref{sec:rq1} extensively evaluates the performance of LLMs in generating logging statements using twelve metrics over three ingredients.
+We observe that a model may excel in one ingredient while performing poorly in others, and such inconsistency makes any comparison and selection of LLMs difficult.
+Existing metrics like BLEU and ROUGE, while suitable and being widely-used~\cite{mastropaolo2022using,ding2022logentext}, may not be optimal for logging statements evaluation because they do not consider semantics when assessing similarity between texts: they aggressively penalize lexical differences, even if the predicted logging statements are synonymous to the actual ones~\cite{wieting2019beyond}.